univault-org/riif-com/QUICKSTART.md

 # MarkVault Quick Start Guide

-This guide will help you get your MarkVault site up and running in minutes.
+This guide will help you get your MarkVault site up and running in minutes using the simple setup.

 ## Prerequisites